 - Entry door replacement (steel):

-These ROI values reflect the effect that rising material costs of 2020 and 2021 had on projects and the return that was gained after paying additional cost for materials.
-On average the ROI fell three percentage points across all projects.
+These ROI values reflect the effect that rising material costs, thanks to inflation in 2021-2022, has had on projects and the return that was gained after paying additional cost for materials.
+ROI has decreased on these projects in 2022 compared to 2021.

 It depends on how expensive it is to fix the issues.
 Are we willing to let the deal fall through over a small, inexpensive repair request?
 Absolutely not.
 We’re going to fix it.
 However, if it needs a whole new roof, that fix may be more expensive than the seller can afford.
 So then it’s a ‘take it or leave it’ situation.’